-Kerala: Ernakulam serial blasts toll rises to four
+Kerala: Toll rises to four after blasts at Jehovah’s Witnesses gathering

 Nineteen persons who were injured in the explosions are currently undergoing medical treatment, and 11 of them are in intensive care units.

-At least two big explosions occurred at a convention centre of Christian group Jehovah’s Witnesses in Kalamassery municipality area on October 29.
+At least two big explosions occurred at a convention centre of the Christian group in Kalamassery municipality area on October 29.

 Hours after the blasts, a man named Dominic Martin had surrendered to the police in the Thrissur district claiming responsibility for them.

-Before surrendering to the authorities, Martin had said in a social media post that he was enraged at the “teachings” of the Jehovah’s Witnesses congregation.
+Before surrendering, Martin had said in a social media post that he was enraged at the “teachings” of the Jehovah’s Witnesses congregation.
 The post was later deleted.

 “I was a ‘non-serious’ member of the congregation for 16 years,” Martin had said.
 “Six years ago, I found that their teachings were ‘anti-national’.
 The denomination’s leadership refused to pay heed, although I had requested them to stop this type of preaching which even exhorted children to refuse sweets and food items offered by their classmates.
 They also tell members of their congregation to desist from singing the national anthem.”